lluisalemanypuig/geometry-processing/README.md

 - The path to include the __geoproc__ library, and to link against it.
 - The paths to include both the _glm_, and _Eigen_ (this last one only when needed).
-The _.pro_ already include the include paths to these libraries assuming a Linux environment in which these are installed in the system.
+The _.pro_ already include the include paths to these libraries assuming they are installed in the system.

 In order to successfully compile each subproject, one can follow these intructions: